Ben Colebrook

 Won the 2019 Beaumont (G3) Presented by Keeneland Select with Fancy Dress Party.

-Won the Perryville (L) during the 2023 Fall Meet with Raise Cain,
+Won the Perryville (L) during the 2023 Fall Meet with Raise Cain.

 Career

-North American career earnings are nearing $17 million with 306 wins through May 12, 2024.
+North American career earnings are nearing $18 million with 319 wins through Dec.
+16, 2024.

 Saddled his first starter in Nov.
 2012.